-Who can receive Anointing of the Sick?
+Who Can Receive Anointing of the Sick?

 Anointing of the Sick should be administered to anyone that begins to be in danger of death from sickness or old age and also just prior to a serious operation.
-These, however are not limits of the sacrament.
+These, however, are not the limits of the sacrament.
 It can be repeatedly given to someone if his/her condition becomes worse as well as for the elderly whose frailty becomes worse.

-Who administers this sacrament?
+Who Administers this Sacrament?